visdesignlab/upset2/packages/userdocs/docs/getting-started/Website.md

 sidebar-location: 1
 ---

-# UpSet 2 live website
+# UpSet 2 on the Web

 To use UpSet 2.0 in your web browser, simply navigate to [upset.multinet.app](https://upset.multinet.app).